 Multi-Caches and Lost Dogs

-Getting desperate now for a little success we wandered on through New Bradwell heading past the war memorial clock tower, in all its 1960's glory, it does stand out as odd in this town made up of Victorian terraces, and heading for the church yard and a multi-cache, something we have had good successes with in the past.
+Getting desperate now for a little success we wandered on through New Bradwell; heading past the war memorial clock tower, in all its 1960’s glory.
+It does stand out as odd in this town made up of Victorian terraces.
+And aimed for the church yard and a multi-cache, something we have had good successes with in the past.